 4. Digital ethics

 Opaque terms and conditions, which users almost never read, have created a dark market in data.
-Community Products will make the data economy transparent to all users.
+Data Unions will make the data economy transparent to all users.
 The best way to do this is by helping them actively permission the sale of their data and enabling them to receive the funds in return.

 ¹ See also ‘A Blueprint for a Better Digital Society’, Lanier J., and Weyl E.G., https://hbr.org/2018/09/a-blueprint-for-a-better-digital-society Sept 2018